View ANGELA EMBRY's Obituary on heralddemocrat.com and share memories

 |

-Angie's life was centered around her family who meant the world to her and she was a loving friend to many.
-Angie is survived by her husband, Andy Embry; daughters Paige Woodrum (Colth) and Payton Embry (Nate Taylor), step-daughter Alexandrea Embry; grandchildren John and Octavia Woodrum and Teagyn Taylor due in August; parents Linda and Johnny Cottle, grandparents Joyce Vest and Billy C. Burgess, brothers Tim Swindell and Victor Swindell (Stephanie), niece Sawyer Crane and nephew Shelby Swindell; father-in-law Ronnie Embry (Judy), Sister-in-law Kim Sargent (Jeff) and niece Harley Sargent.
-In addition to her father, David, Angie was predeceased by her maternal grandparents W. B. (Bill) and Virginia Magouirk.
+Angie is survived by her husband, Andy Embry; daughters, Paige Woodrum and Payton Embry, step-daughter, Alexandrea Embry; two grandchildren, parents, Linda and Johnny Cottle, grandparents, Joyce Vest and Billy C. Burgess, brothers, Tim Swindell and Victor Swindell, nieces and nephew.
+Sawyer.

-A service of remembrance will be held at 2:00 p.m., Saturday, May 9, 2020, at Georgetown Baptist Church in Pottsboro, Texas.
-For livestream go to: gbcstream.com
+A service of remembrance was held at 2:00 p.m., Saturday, May 9, 2020, at Georgetown Baptist Church in Pottsboro, Texas.